absorensen/numbers_go_brrrr/m4_real_time_systems/s7_tips_and_tricks.md

 ## Minimizing Interaction with the Operating System
 Previously I have mentioned concepts such as object pools and green threads.
-Often times a key performance improvement can be simply to make less, but bigger interactions with the operating system.
-In the simplest form, the object pool, once we allocate an object and we are done using it, we can move it to some data structure instead of freeing it.
-Then when we need another instance of the object we can just reset it and put it into play.
+Often times a key performance improvement can be simply to make fewer, but bigger interactions with the operating system.
+A simple form of that is the object pool.
+Once we allocate an object and we are done using it, we can move it to some data structure instead of freeing it.
+Then when we need another instance of the object we can just remove an instance from the object pool structure, reset it and put it into play.
 Occasionally, we might have to make sure the object pool doesn't grow too big and deallocate enough to just hold on to a reasonable number of objects.
 This can save quite a lot of memory allocations and frees.
 The simplicity of the object pool is allowed by the specific pool holding one specific type of object.
 All objects are the same size and can be interpreted as (hopefully) valid instances of that object.

 If we had to keep an object pool of every single type of object we might need, we would probably use a lot of memory.
 A different approach, especially seen in game engines, is to implement your own custom memory allocator.